BurntCaramel/Guides/content/guides/deploying-front-end/README.md

 - Integrates with [Cloudflare’s worldwide CDN](https://zeit.co/docs/features/cdn), for an extra $5
 - Handles [HTTPS automatically using LetsEncrypt](https://zeit.co/docs/features/certs)
-- Support Node.js and Docker servers too
+- Supports many application environments
 - [Proxy subpaths to an API](https://zeit.co/docs/features/path-aliases) to have a single domain and avoid CORS issues
 - Has a [full featured API](https://zeit.co/api)

 ### Disadvantages

 - You must build the site assets on your computer before deploying, or [alternatively using a Dockerfile](https://zeit.co/docs/features/static-builds)
+- Docker support has been deprecated

 ### Handy links